 Most hospitals have an emergency department, where patients with emergent injuries and illnesses can be treated without an appointment.
 Some of these patients may have life-threatening symptoms, such as chest pain, shortness of breath, or severe stomach pain.

 However, many hospitals are not equipped to deal with traumatic injuries.
-For patients who have suffered from a car crash, serious fall, severe burn, gunshot, stab wound, or other serious injury, a trauma center is the appropriate level of care.
+For patients who have injuries from a car crash, serious fall, severe burn, gunshot, stabbing, or other serious injury, a trauma center is the appropriate level of care.
 Select hospitals have a trauma center in addition to their emergency department.

 Never Miss a Beat!